 We get confused about how far our responsibility extends or what our expectations should become.
 Due to painful relationship mistakes, we fear to trust again.

-One of the tools I have often used for illustrating the need for boundaries (invisible fences and gates) in our lives is built on a diagram of concentric circles regarding the appropriate use of Time, Treasures, Touch, and Talk (the ’s).
+One of the tools I have often used for illustrating the need for boundaries (invisible fences and gates) in our lives is built on a diagram of concentric circles.
+These circles illustrate the appropriate use of Time, Treasures, Touch, and Talk (the T’s).
 It’s really all about Trust.

 1. The most inner circle is that which represents our most intimate relationships—usually a spouse or immediate family.
 What kind of language do you use or accept from these people?
 Are the touches tender and playful?
 Do you feel safe sharing family heirlooms or your own home at times?
 How much of your time can you safely extend to one person in your intimate circle and still meet the needs of others?